vinceskahan/k3s-playground/containous/README.md

 ## Example of a minimal cluster

-This uses the `containous` container to demonstrate multiple pods and ingress.
+This uses the `containous` image to demonstrate multiple pods and ingress.

 Some tests you might run include: